How to Build a Bamboo House for Chickens, Raising and Caring for Chickens

 II.
 Planning and Design

-- Choose a location with good drainage to avoid water accumulation.
+- Selecting the Location: - Choose a location with good drainage to avoid water accumulation.

 - Ensure the site receives ample sunlight for warmth and has some shade for cooling.